TESTARtool/ChangeDetection.NET/src/ChangeDetection.Server/readme.md

 ### OrientDB multi database support
 Available from version 1.1.0
 Optionaly the server supports Multi dabatabase approach.
-Setting the `OrientDb__StateDatabaseName` is optional and can provide a fallback value.
+Setting the `OrientDb__StateDatabaseName` is optional.
 The user must prefix the username with the name of the database.
 For example: DataName\UserName.

 Add the following setting to the `docker run` command